Agneypraseed/IPCV/Lecture_04.md

 -   **Smoothing false contours** caused by insufficient intensity levels,
 -   **Enhancing images** when used with techniques like histogram equalization and unsharp masking.

+>Lowpass filtering refers to applying a filter that removes high-frequency content such as edges, textures, and fine details, while preserving low-frequency variations like gradual illumination changes or shading.

 ---

 ### 🔹 Linear Smoothing Filters